-I love circle skirts!
-They’re not only super cute but so comfy too!
+I absolutely love circle skirts!
+They don’t only look super cute but they”re also very comfy to wear too!
 I think a circle skirt makes any girl look simply stunning!
-And if you are a beginner, this is an excellent project to practice your skills on.
-This diy full circle skirt is made for a little girl but the same principles apply to a miss or lady skirt too.
-I actually wanted to make a circle skirt for myself too but as always I didn’t buy enough fabric for both of us so of course my little angel has won this one too!
+And if you are a beginner, this circle skirt pattern is an excellent project to practice your skills on.
+This circle skirt with elastic waist is made for a little girl but the exact same instructions apply to a miss or lady skirt too, in any size and length you need it.
+I actually wanted to make a circle skirt for myself too but as always I didn’t buy enough fabric for both of us so of course my little angel has to be the winner on this one!

-Also this is a great project if you just want to whip up a skirt in a hurry.
-I made this from a single piece of fabric, a single circle so there aren’t many seams to sew up.
-This skirt can be made in a mini or midi length version.
-I personally prefer the midi one for ladies and mini for little girls, I’m just old fashion like that!
-A little math will be involved here but don’t worry, it’s really not rocket science, anyone can do it.
+This circle skirt pattern is a great project if you don’t have a lot of time on your hands and just need to whip up a skirt in a hurry.
+I made this full circle skirt pattern from a single piece of fabric, a continuous circle so there aren’t many seams to sew up.
+This circle skirt pattern can be made in a mini or midi length version.
+I personally prefer the midi version for ladies and mini for little girls, I’m just old fashion like that!
+A little math will be involved in this circle skirt tutorial but don’t worry, it’s really no rocket science, anyone can do it.

-Depending on the fabric you choose this little skirt can be more twirly or more stiff, it can make the skirt casual or formal and it can have more volume or lay flatter.
-No matter your choice, a circle skirt is sure to make you feel girly and pretty!
+Depending on your fabric choice when making a circle skirt, your skirt can be more twirly or more stiff, it can look casual or formal and it can have more volume or lay flatter.
+No matter your choice, this circle skirt pattern is sure to make you or your little one feel girly and simply stunning!

-- 1 yard of fabric of choice (I used cotton because I really, really love the flower print on this one!) – for adult size you may need about 2 yards.
+- 1 yard of fabric of choice (I used cotton with a roses print because I really, really love the flower print on this one!) – for adult size you may need about 2 yards.

 - wide elastic